Friday – February 22, 2019

 MATC is creating entry-level, short-term Engine Lathe, Milling and Welding training certificate programs that include: blueprint reading, hands-on applications, and entry-level math.
 MATC is offering the open-entry, open-exit MathPH to assist students and improve their overall math skills so they can raise their Accuplacer Math Placement test score.
 The Machine Tooling and Welding programs are designed to assist low-skilled workers gain the necessary skills to succeed in further manufacturing training and/or an entry-level manufacturing career.
 Participants who successfully complete the program will receive a certificate.

 Interested?
-Complete the form at this link
+Complete the form at

 and an MATC staff member will contact you.

-Learn more about the Advance Wisconsin Manufacturing grant at this link
+Learn more about the Advance Wisconsin Manufacturing grant at

 The U.S. Department of Labor's Employment and Training Administration has funded 100% of this project equaling $1.4 million.
 This is an equal opportunity program.
 Assistive technologies are available upon request and include Voice/TTY (711 or 414-297-8982).
 These workforce solutions are funded by grants awarded by the U.S. Department of Labor's Employment and Training Administration.
 The solutions were created by the grantees and do not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.